These NASA Lego figures are getting kids excited about careers in science

-Most of the students that Mindy Bissett teaches in schools around Little Rock, Arkansas, live along the poverty line in a limited world that often stops at the banks of the Arkansas River.
+Most of the students who Mindy Bissett teaches in schools around Little Rock, Arkansas, live along the poverty line in a limited world that often stops at the banks of the Arkansas River.
 So, the idea of becoming a NASA engineer can feel like science fiction.

 Yet, three times a week, Bissett guides third- and fourth-grade students through lessons in rudimentary robotics, engineering design, and space science that has them attempting spacecraft models with Lego build kits featuring modest electronics and computer coding.
 The lessons kick off with 15-minute videos hosted by animated Lego Space Team characters Kate and Kyle, a command pilot and mission specialist, alongside interviews with actual NASA engineers and mission footage.